-- Only previously agreed-upon areas will be used for campfires; the Forest School Leader will determine these. - Campfire areas are enclosed by logs, large stones, or bricks to prevent the spread of fire.
-Fires are placed in a raised bowl. - Storm kettles are only used on flat ground, and any woodchip or leaf litter must be brushed away before use.
+- Only previously agreed areas will be used for campfires and these will be determined by the Forest School Leader. - Campfire areas are enclosed by logs, large stones or bricks to prevent the spread of fire.
+Fires will be in a raised bowl. - Storm kettles are only used on flat ground and any woodchip or leaf litter must be brushed away before use.